Hawai'i

 I always overhear sticker shock in the grocery store.
 Yeah.
 It's bad.
 Everything gets shipped in here, so everything includes a shipping price.

 Since we rely on ships for goods, it's not uncommon to find empty shelves.
+Or for restaurants to be out of lettuce or tomatoes or something.
 I can't tell you how many times I go to the store and there's no milk.
-You'll often see signs up saying something about the ship is late, try again in a few days.
+You'll see signs up saying something about the ship is late, try again in a few days.

 I'm just telling you these things so you can manage your expectations.
 There is no such thing as quick or convenience here.
 Bring your own grocery bags!